apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/select/description.md

 ### Nested fields

 Individual nested fields can be specified using the dot operator.
-For example, to select just the postal code from the shipping address one would write.
+For example, you can select just the postal code from the shipping address using the following:

 ```
-PCollection<Row> rows = purchases.apply(Select.fieldNames("shippingAddress.postCode"));
+PCollection<Row> rows = input.apply(Select.fieldNames("shippingAddress.userId","shippingAddress.postCode","shippingAddress.email"));
 ```

 Will result in the following schema:

 ```
 Field Name       Field Type
+userId           INT64
 postCode         STRING
+email         STRING
 ```

 ### Wildcards